 By Marshall Garvey and Sean Willis

 Oh, Sega.
 What happened?
 These past 14 years trying to leg it out as a third party developer have been pretty rough, to put it nicely.
-The financial struggles, the layoffs, not having a booth at E3 this year, the goddamn disaster of Sonic Boom…and it’s not like you haven’t had any good games in recent memory, as you helped give us the fantastic Alien: Isolation.
+The financial struggles, the layoffs, not having a booth at E3 this year, the disaster of Sonic Boom…and it’s not like you haven’t had any good games in recent memory, as you helped give us the fantastic Alien: Isolation.
 And despite the notoriety of recent Sonic flops like Rise of Lyric and 06, some have pointed out that the blue hedgehog has actually had some good games in the past few years.
 But those days of battling for console supremacy, promising to “do what Nintendon’t,” sure are a long time ago.

 Luckily, Sega’s life as a console developer ended on a resounding high note.
 The Sega Dreamcast, released this very day 16 (!) years ago, marked the company’s entry in the sixth generation of devices.
 Even as 1999 as a year becomes increasingly distant (keep in mind, there are teenagers that didn’t live through Y2K scare), and the console industry has evolved rapidly in the past 16 years, the Dreamcast remains an outstanding device all its own to this day.
 One ahead of its time (it even had a built-in microphone and internet connection!), and with an eye-popping library of games that still pack a punch years later.
+Now, internet connection is easily available in newer consoles and internet providers like EATEL give gamers the best speeds.

 During its short lifespan, Sega’s fifth console was loaded to the hilt with unforgettable titles.
 Where to begin, and where to end?: the seminal fighter SoulCalibur, everyone’s favorite skating and graffiti classic Jet Set Radio, the frightfully educational The Typing of the Dead, seamless arcade ports like Marvel vs. Capcom 2, Sonic’s luscious jump to 3D platforming with Sonic Adventure, and of course, the one and only Shenmue.
 These games and many others weren’t just superior in quality; they marked the Dreamcast as a system that provided innovation by the bucket load.